4 Military Money Moves for a Government Shutdown

 “Government shutdown.”

 For military families, those two words aren’t just part of the news cycle or debates on Capitol Hill.
-They represent the impending threat of delayed paychecks, sleepless nights, and the uncertainty of paying bills next week.
+They represent delayed paychecks, sleepless nights, and the uncertainty of paying bills.
 If any of those thoughts have crossed your mind, you’re not alone.

 1. Check with your financial institution.